ankitects/anki-manual/src/platform/mac/display-issues.md

 ## Qt6 Video Driver

-Hardware acceleration defaults to on.
-This should be fine for most Macs, but if you are experiencing crashes or display issues, you can try enabling software rendering.
+If you're experiencing display issues or crashes in Anki 23.10+, you can try changing the video driver in the preferences screen, then restarting Anki.

-Open Terminal.app, then paste the following and hit enter:
+Older Anki versions did not provide an option in the preferences, but allowed you to adjust the driver by opening Terminal.app, then pasting the following and hit enter:

 ```
 echo software > ~/Library/Application\ Support/Anki2/gldriver6